Platform-OS/platformos-documentation/pages/getting-started/setup/install-marketplace-kit.md

 ## Recommended workflow
 1. Create a new git repository for your marketplace
-2. Inside newly created repository, create `maretplace_builder` directory
+2. Inside newly created repository, create `marketplace_builder` directory
-3. Create `maretplace_builder/.builder` - this is main configuration file.
+3. Create `marketplace_builder/.builder` - this is main configuration file.
 It should contain your authentication token, staging host and url host with corresponding API keys, like this:

 ```json
 {